AdobeDocs/commerce-knowledge-base.en/help/how-to/general/falling-back-to-elasticsearch7.md

+---
+description: Learn how to fix Adobe Commerce reverting to Elasticsearch7 when OpenSearch isn’t recognized as a search engine.
+---

 # Falling back to Elasticsearch7 when OpenSearch is set as the search engine in Adobe Commerce

 This article explains how to resolve the issue where Adobe Commerce reverts to **Elasticsearch7** when **OpenSearch** is set as the **search engine**.